The gentle singing of birds slowly pulled me out of my dream.

 There is nothing better than a cup of warm water in the morning, to warm up and hydrate our bodies after getting out of bed.

-My favourite autumn-winter breakfast is porridge with a lot of raspberries, blueberries and strawberries (these fruits are full with large amounts of vitamin C).
+Porridge is my favourite autumn-winter breakfast.
+With a lot of raspberries, blueberries and strawberries (these fruits are full with large amounts of vitamin C).
 Pumpkin, sunflower and chia seeds (An excellent source of vitamins A and E, zinc and iron) Bee pollen and honeydew honey. (rich in B vitamins, vitamin A and D.)

 40g Oats, (helps boost your intake of starchy foods and fibre)